Assisting Clients With Medicare And Commercial Carrier Overpayment Appeals

 - Level 3 — Request for OMHA ALJ hearing: Providers who are not satisfied with the outcome of reconsideration can request a hearing before an administrative law judge (ALJ) at the Office of Medicare Hearings and Appeals (OMHA).
 This process includes a discovery phase and witness testimony, much like a civil lawsuit.

 - Level 4 — Medicare Appeals Council (MAC): If the ALJ decision is not satisfactory to the provider, the matter can be taken to the MAC.
-This is an entirely written appeal.
+This step is a written appeal.
 Our attorneys handle the entire proceeding on your behalf.

 Experience You Can Trust In Overpayment Appeals

-The health care law team at Rivas Goldstein, LLP, has the collective knowledge, experience and resources needed to see an overpayment appeal through to its completion.
+At Rivas Goldstein, LLP, the health care law team has the collective knowledge, experience and resources needed to see an overpayment appeal through to its completion.
 We thoroughly analyze the situation, including the error rates, extrapolation techniques used by the contractor.
 We look strategically at each case, testing the legal and factual bases for the overpayment determination.